Looking for things to do in Bratislava?

-Throughout history, the famous Hall of Mirrors in the Primate’s Palace saw many historic events such as the signing of the Peace of Pressburg (Bratislava’s Old Name) in 1805, following the Battle of Austerlitz, that put an end to the Holy Roman Empire.
+Throughout history, the famous Hall of Mirrors in the Primate’s Palace saw many historic events such as the signing of the Peace of Pressburg (Bratislava’s Old Name) in 1805, following the Battle of Austerlitz, which put an end to the Holy Roman Empire.

 Snap a Pic of the Town Statues